List of Alex Rider characters: John Crawley

 John Crawley has been described as an "office manager" for MI6, and often acts as a messenger between Alex Rider and Special Operations, such as delivering him to MI6 in Stormbreaker and Point Blanc, informing him of his mission in Skeleton Key, visiting him in hospital in Ark Angel and, most recently, leading the "Invisible Man" operation against Harold Bulman in Crocodile Tears.
 He is known to have worked with John Rider, Alex's father, on a number of occasions and is described as having "the kind of face you forget while you're still looking at it".

 In the film adaption of Stormbreaker, he was portrayed by Jimmy Carr, with the character's name changed (by an unusual request from the real MI6) to "John Crawford".
 In the TV series, he is played by Ace Bhatti, once again under the name "John Crawley".

 Ben Daniels

-Ben Daniels is a minor protagonist who has appeared in Stormbreaker, Snakehead and Never Say Die.
+Ben Daniels is a minor protagonist who has appeared in Stormbreaker, Snakehead, Never Say Die and Nightshade Revenge.
 He first meets Alex at an SAS training camp in the Brecon Beacons, where Alex was sent by MI6 for training.
 In Snakehead, Ben secretly kills Anan Sukit, who was attempting to shoot Alex after he had beaten Sukit's fighter "Sunthorn" in an arena fight.
 Alex later meets Ben again, where he takes him to an MI6 outpost in Bangkok.

 In Snakehead, it is revealed from his accent that he comes from Liverpool.
-His codename, depending on whenever the different editions of the books were published, is either "Fox" or "Wolf": in post-2010 editions of the novels, he is "Wolf", while in pre-2010 editions he is "Fox".
+His codename, depending on whenever the different editions of the books were published, is either "Fox" or "Wolf": in pre-2010 editions of the novels up to Snakehead he is "Fox", while in the later novels and in post-2010 editions of the earliest novels, he is often conflated with the character "Wolf".

+In Nightshade Revenge, Alex assists Ben on his mission to first Nice and later San Francisco, Ben saving his life both times.

 He is portrayed by Ben Peel in the series.